nessdocs/nessdocs-portfolio-html-template/README.md

 1. [Github Pages](https://pages.github.com/): The simplest way to get started on your online portfolio is to fork this repository and then rename it to username.github.io.
 More detailed instructions are included in the user guide.
 (Sorry, still working on that.)

-2. Other Hosting: Download the latest release, edit it as needed, and then upload it.
+2. Other Hosting: Download the latest release, edit it as needed, and then upload it to your hosting.
 (This is vastly simplified, but I'm assuming you know what you're doing if you're already paying for webhosting.)

 ## Documentation